6 Reasons Why Your Email Marketing Is Underperforming

 It is important that they contain two key elements: what your emails are about and why they are worth opening.
 Therefore, subject lines that are not recommended are the ones that:

-• Are too long – recommended length is between 61 and 70 characters.
+• Are too long – the recommended length is between 61 and 70 characters.
 The shorter, the better.

 • Are misleading – if they make a promise that the content of your email doesn’t fulfill, or don’t provide anything beneficial to the reader.